GrandeurVegah/LockersPvt/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+Installing and setting up your app.

 1. clone this repository using `git clone `
 2. Open the folder from Eclipse/IntelliJ/VSCode